onflow/cadence/docs/language.md

 }
 ```
 If a user tried to run a transaction that created an instance of the `Vault` type,
-The type checker would not allow it because only code in the `FungibleToken`
+the type checker would not allow it because only code in the `FungibleToken`
 contract can create new `Vault`s.

 ```cadence,file=contract_invalid_create.cdc